Those Wacky Auctions

 7) 2000 Upper Deck Gold Reserve "Travis Taylor" Facemasks #FM-TT: Hey, I loved Travis Taylor.
 And as of this writing I still need this card, but there is no way this card is worth $105 bucks.
 I guess I shouldn't complain, at least the shipping is free.

 8) 2001 Topps Stadium Club: "Joe Horn" Lone Star Autograph #LS-JH: Joe Horn was a great wide receiver and definitely deserves all the accolades of helping resurrect the Saints franchise, but $92 bucks with $5 shipping?
 You've gotta be kidding me.
 I got this card for a buck.

 9) 1999 Fleer Mystique: "Akili Smith" Fresh Ink Autograph #27: Look, poor Akili just didn't pan out.
 As much as I rooted for him to do so, it just didn't happen.
 And unfortunately, this $299 sale isn't going to pan out either.

 10) 1999 Upper Deck HoloGrFX: "Peyton Manning" UD Authentics #PM: A Peyton Manning autograph card can go for this and on a regular basis too.
 But not this card.
-This set, (like the 2002 Upper Deck SP Rookie autograph cards), have a horrible card stock / ink combination that Upper Deck should've been aware of.
+This set, (like the 2002 Upper Deck SP Rookie autograph cards), has a horrible card stock/ink combination that Upper Deck should've been aware of.
 Look how the ink has bubbled.
-Its awful.
+It's awful.
 This card should sell nowhere close to this.

 I am always finding these wacky auctions so check back from time to time to see what other surprising auctions are out there.
 Thanks for looking.